tilt-dev/api.tilt.dev/docs/interface/ui-resource-v1alpha1.md

     The PID of the actively running local command.

+- **order** (int32)

+  Order expresses the relative order of resources in the UI when they're not otherwise sorted.
+Lower integers go first.
+When two resources have the same order, they should be sorted by name.

+  When UIResources are generated from the Tiltfile, we use the order they were added to the Tiltfile for the Order field.

 - **pendingBuildSince** (MicroTime)

   When the build was put in the pending queue.